-The better question might be what species aren't available?
-Our reclaimed wood standards include: softwoods (like Heart Pine and Douglas fir), many domestic hardwoods (like oak, ash, elm, and hickory), and a few reclaimed tropical wood species (like Indonesian teak and karri).
+Our reclaimed wood standards include: softwoods (like Heart Pine and Douglas fir), many domestic hardwoods (like Oak, Ash, Elm, and Hickory), and a few reclaimed tropical wood species (like Indonesian Teak and Karri).
 Still, if you don't find exactly what you desire, call or email us.
 We have 9+ acres of wood on two coasts and an insatiable passion to please you.

 What is your widest available flooring?

-In our reclaimed & FSC Certified flooring, we mill up to a 9 1/2" face width, though special orders can be taken for floors as wide as our available stock allows.
+In our reclaimed & FSC-Certified flooring, we mill up to a 9" face width, though special orders can be taken for floors as wide as our available stock allows.

 How do we know old wood is safe, free of lead, DDT, creosote?

 Pioneer Millworks uses various testing methods and outside laboratories to test materials for contaminants, and eliminate those which are problematic.
 Creosoted timber is never used in any of our products.
 While all reclaimed material containing original paint remnants is tested for lead by our acquisitions team, we cannot guarantee that any material is 100% free of lead.
 When a batch of material is tested for lead paint, we randomly select sample pieces for testing.
 If all of the sampled pieces test negative, we feel confident in presenting the material as being non-hazardous in terms of lead paint.
 For legal reasons, we cannot however proclaim it 100% free of lead paint.
 There is always a possibility that there is a minority of untested material within the batch that may have residues of lead paint.
 The only way to guarantee that material is 100% free of lead paint is to apply a nontoxic faux finish to unpainted reclaimed material.